rogerchai-hi/evidently-datadrift/README.md

 <h1 align="center">Evidently (Data Drift Only)</h1>

-> ⚠️ This is a stripped-down fork of [Evidently](https://github.com/evidentlyai/evidently),
+> ⚠️ This is a lightweight fork of [Evidently](https://github.com/evidentlyai/evidently),
 > keeping only the **Data Drift** functionality,
-> All other UI and dashboard components were removed to simplify dependencies.
+> all other UI and dashboard components were removed to simplify dependencies.
->
-> ⚠️ This repository is maintained for internal integration purposes,
+> Maintained for personal integration purpose.
-> and is **not affiliated with or endorsed by the original Evidently project.**.
 >
 > Original project: [Evidently AI](https://github.com/evidentlyai/evidently) — Apache 2.0 License.